cldf-datasets/szetosinitic/README.md

 The raw data which you can find in the folder `raw/` was extracted and typed off from the original paper, which contains the major data, but unfortunately does not list any sources as per dataset.

-The main script that converts the data is the script `chinese.py`.
+The data is converted using [cldfbench](https://github.com/cldf/cldfbench).
 We will show later how to use this.

 ## Install requirements